mailxread electronic mail |

 inserted in this way have each line prefixed with the value of the

-variable.
+indentprefix variable.
 The message headers are

 also inserted with all header fields included regardless of the

-commands.
+retain commands.
 This is only valid when you entered

-in command mode, then went into input mode to
+mailx in command mode, then went into input mode to

 reply to a message.

-except that the header fields
+~mis similar to ~M except that the header fields

-included are determined by the discard
+included are determined by the discard,

-, and retain
+ignore, and retain commands.

-displays the message being composed.
+~pdisplays the message being composed.

-quits input mode as if you had interrupted the message.
+~qquits input mode as if you had interrupted the message.
 If you have

 already composed part of a message, the partial message is saved in the